Trip Highlights of Ganesh Himal Trek

 It might be possible you can’t see foreigners, even modern Nepalese, other than locals.
 You will see that 65 percent of people are Tamang (semi-Mongolian), and the rest are others.
 Ganesh Himal trekking is a Tamang cultural tour.

-Ganesh Himal trekking area lies in the central-eastern region of Nepal.
-It identifies as a Tamang culture.
+The Ganesh Himal trekking area lies in the central-eastern region of Nepal.
+It is a Tamang culture.
 This area offers spectacular views, untouched natural splendor, and wild and friendly inhabitants.
-The high valleys north of the Ganesh range on the Tibetan border are the complete wilderness.
-It lies away from many trekkers.
+The high valleys north of the Ganesh range on the Tibetan border are a complete wilderness, away from many trekkers.

 Itinerary of Ganesh Himal Trek